 - Manufacturing – Another common business model where it focuses on taking raw materials and produce products out of it.
 This also applies to companies that assemble finished products from premade parts.
 Basically, a business where you can spit into direct sales (e.g. Dell selling directly to customers) and indirect sales (e.g. Acer, HP sell via retailers).
 Here are some financial model templates for Manufacturing business models that you can use as reference: Beverage Manufacturing, Can Food Manufacturing, Manufacturing Template Bundle.

-- Niche business – This kind of business models are not completely that rare but not that common either.
+- Niche business – This kind of business model is not completely that rare but not that common either.
 This is due to its focus on the needs of a market niche and service it in a way with products and services that a larger business can’t.
 An example of this would be our website of eFinancialModels.

-- Network Businesses – One of the most popular business models from all ages and for different use cases.
-It is a model where the value for each customer increases the more users the network has (e.g. Facebook, LinkedIn, Twitter, etc.).
+- Network Businesses – One of the most popular business models of all ages and for different use cases.
+It is a model where the value for each customer increases the more users the network has.
+Facebook, LinkedIn, and Twitter are good business model samples that fall under this.

 Of course, the above list is just the tip of the iceberg.
 There are many more business model examples out there that are used and have left a footprint in their respective industries.
 If you have any suggestions of other business model examples that you’d like to add to this list, we welcome your comments.